 Who is a 203K Consultant?

-The 203(k) consultant is an individual that has been designated by a HUD field Office for the purpose of completing the Work Write-Up/Cost Estimate and the required architectural exhibits for the borrower.
+The 203(k) consultant is an individual that is designated by a HUD field Office in order to complete the Work Write-Up/Cost Estimate, and the required architectural exhibits for the borrower.

 Duties of 203K Consultant:

 I. Site Visit:

 - Consultant meets with the borrower at the site.